 \section{Numerical experiments}

-In this section, we describe the tuning procedure to choose $r$ in a data-adaptive manner since the optimal bandwidth in Corollary \ref{cor:bandwidth} involves nuisance parameters.
+In this section, we describe the tuning procedure for choosing $r$ in a data-adaptive manner, as the optimal bandwidth in Corollary \ref{cor:bandwidth} involves nuisance parameters.
 Our simulations demonstrate that 1) the tuning procedure reflects the oracle bandwidth, and 2) KD-SoS and the tuning procedure combined outperform other estimators for time-varying SBMs.